lamia-lang/lamia/lamia/validation/README.md

 ### File Structure Validators

-These validators not only check if the response is valid in the given format, but also validate that it matches a specific Pydantic model structure:
+These validators not only check if the response is valid in the given format, but also validate that it matches a specific Pydantic model structure, concurrently they create an result object according to the provided pydantic schema, just like ObjectValidator (see below).
+When the type can be fetched these vlaidators will fetch it from the file so that you can use teh data in a structured form

 - **JSONStructureValidator**: Validates JSON against a Pydantic model schema
 - **YAMLStructureValidator**: Validates YAML against a Pydantic model schema